nrc-cnrc/OpenStudio-Measures/README.md

 -	Derived from BCL/BTAP.
 These measures have been modified from original versions to work with the version of openstudio-server or to provide specific functionality.
 Additionally the measures have been modified to use the functionality of the template measure – this provides more consistent and robust testing than is otherwise present in many BCL measures.
-Their names are prefixed with ‘nrc_’ and the original measure in referenced in the ‘modeller info’ section of the measure.
+Their names are prefixed with ‘nrc_’ and the original measure is referenced in the ‘modeller info’ section of the measure.
 -	Original content.
 These measures were created by NRC using the template measure.
 Their names are prefixed with ‘nrc_’.

 The overall intent is to complement existing work in this area and provide additional support to industry and transparency in our work.
 To this